 - Looking to grow shrubs in pots?
 October is the time for planting.

-- Water restrictions may be in effect, but don’t let your garden go – use a soil wetter such as Wettasoil to your advantage and water smartly in compliance with Sydney’s water restrictions.
-Remember, early morning and late evening are the best times to water anyway!
+- Use a soil wetter such as Wettasoil to your advantage and water smartly in compliance with Sydney’s current Level 1 water restrictions.
+Remember, early morning and late evening are the most effective times to water anyway!

-- Once your vegie seeds or seedlings are showing good, rapid growth, keep them powering along with fortnightly feeds of a quality liquid fertiliser.
+- Once your veggie seeds or seedlings are showing good, rapid growth, keep them powering along with fortnightly feeds of a quality liquid fertiliser, such as Harvest.

 - For healthy fruit, feed citrus with a specially-formulated citrus fertiliser and water regularly.